Driving down premiums for cyclones and related flood damage

 The cyclone pool covers home, strata, and small business policies.
 This includes:

-• commercial property policies with less than $5 million total sum insured across risks covered by the pool (property, contents, and business interruption).
+- commercial property policies with $5 million or less total sum insured across risks covered by the pool (property, contents, and business interruption).

-Insurers will be required to participate to maximise premium savings
+Insurers are required to participate to maximise premium savings

-Participation is mandatory for general insurers with eligible policies.
-Large insurers joined the cyclone pool.
-Small insurers will have to join by 31 December 2024.
-All insurers can voluntarily join from the commencement date.
+All mandated insurers have joined the cyclone pool within legislated timeframes.
+Participation is mandatory for general insurers with eligible policies who meet the GWP threshold.
+Other general insurers, Lloyd’s underwriters and unauthorised foreign insurers may join the cyclone pool at any time.
 Policyholders will continue to have freedom to choose their insurer, and insurers will continue to manage all claims.

 Backing from a $10 billion Government guarantee